Wim Wenders: Photography

 Wenders has worked with photographic images of desolate landscapes and themes of memory, time, loss, nostalgia and movement.
 He began his long-running project "Pictures from the Surface of the Earth" in the early 1980s and pursued it for 20 years.
 The initial photographic series was titled "Written in the West" and was produced while Wenders criss-crossed the American West in preparation for his film Paris, Texas (1984).
 It became the starting point for a nomadic journey across the globe, including Germany, Australia, Cuba, Israel and Japan, to take photographs capturing the essence of a moment, place or space.

 Personal life

 Wenders lives and works in Berlin with his wife, Donata.
 He has lived in Berlin since the mid-1970s.
 He is an ecumenical Christian; as a teenager he wished to become a Catholic priest.
-He supports German football club Borussia Dortmund.
+He supports the football club Borussia Dortmund.

 In 2009, Wenders signed a petition in support of director Roman Polanski, who had been detained while traveling to a film festival in relation to his 1977 sexual abuse charges, which the petition argued would undermine the tradition of film festivals as a place for works to be shown "freely and safely" and argued that arresting filmmakers traveling to neutral countries could open the door to "actions of which no-one can know the effects."

 From 1979 to 1981, Wenders was married to the American actress and singer-songwriter Ronee Blakley.